 Since 1992, I have supervised over 40 PhD and MRes students who have successfully defended their theses.
 Over the same period, I have mentored over 10 postdoctoral fellows.
 A significant milestone in my career was the publication of my authoritative book 'Fmoc Solid Phase Peptide Synthesis: A Practical Approach' in 2000, which soon became an international 'Peptide Chemist Bible'.
 In 2006, I organised and chaired the first Merck Biosciences/RSC-sponsored mini-symposium on 'Chemistry and Biology of Peptides'.

 Over the last decade, I was instrumental in the development of a series of unique multi-functional/orthogonally protected chemical reagents, e.g. novel 4-azalysine analogues, which facilitated the construction of hybrid and complex peptides.
 The Dde-based chemistry and chemical toolkits, ranging from amine- (Bycroft et al 1993, 1994, Nash et al 1996) and carboxy-protecting groups (Chan et al 1995) to novel tagging reagents and pseudoaromatic amino acids (Middleton et al 2004), which are now widely used by the biomedical and chemical community, were discovered and further developed in my laboratory.

-Practical Pharmaceutical Chemistry; Bacterial & Fungal Infection; Research Project
+Bacterial and Fungal Infection; Synthesis of Complex Drugs; Research Project